Non-invasive care for children ages four and older

 What to expect

 Non-invasive evaluation: Internal exams are not completed in the pediatric population.
-Emily will visually examine the perineum to observe the skin, anal reflex, and pelvic floor muscle contraction.
+Visually examine the perineum to observe the skin, anal reflex, and pelvic floor muscle contraction.
 The patient’s family will be asked to complete a bladder and bowel diary following the evaluation to provide additional information on his or her current bowel and bladder habits.

 Education on bladder and bowel function and health: Age-appropriate education will be provided to the patient and his or her family regarding the function of the bowel and bladder, proper posture on the toilet, breathing techniques, hygiene and more.